Quality 4.0: Performance Excellence for Digital Transformation

-Books coming out in 2018: The Executive's Guide to Quality 4.0, R for Quality, and Machine Learning (The Easier Way) With R.
+Books coming out in early 2020: Machine Learning (The Easier Way) With R.

 Virginia Cyber Range - An ambitious undertaking seeks to provide common curriculum for high school, community college, undergraduate, and graduate learners in information security and cybersecurity management.
 I've been working with them to provide modules on Industrial Control Systems (ICS), Smart Cities, Security and Risk Management, Ergonomics for Cybersecurity, Statistics and Data Science for Cybersecurity, and Machine Learning for Cybersecurity.

 Production Systems (PS) Sector - We developed a new exploratory and interdisciplinary curriculum in ISAT to help students navigate modern production and operations environments that are becoming increasingly driven by Big Data, networked supply chains, and intelligent systems in the Internet of (macro, bio, and nano) Things (IoT).
 The program has sustainability, social responsibility, and quality management at its core, and addresses topics from all four Society of Manufacturing Engineers (SME) pillars of manufacturing engineering: 1) materials and manufacturing processes, 2) product and assembly engineering, 3) manufacturing systems and operations, and 4) quality and manufacturing competitiveness.
 All students will be prepared to sit for three certification exams: the American Society for Quality (ASQ) Certified Quality Improvement Associate (CQIA), the ASQ Certified Quality Process Analyst (CQPA), and the Association of Technology Management and Applied Engineering (ATMAE) Lean Six Sigma (LSS) Belts.
 ATMAE awarded one Green Belt and six Yellow Belts to our first cohort (2016-2017).